Daniel Seaman: Comments against Japanese nuclear victim commemorations

 I am sick of the Japanese, 'Human Rights' and 'Peace' groups the world over holding their annual self-righteous commemorations for the Hiroshima and Nagasaki victims.
 Hiroshima and Nagasaki were the consequence of Japanese aggression.
 You reap what you sow.
 Instead, they should be commemorating the estimated 50 million Chinese, Korean, Filipino, Malay, Vietnamese, Cambodian, Indonesian, Burmese and other victims of Japanese imperial aggression and genocide.

-The statement, posted on Seaman's personal Facebook page, lead to a rebuke from the Japanese government and an official Israeli apology.
+The statement, posted on Seaman's personal Facebook page, led to a rebuke from the Japanese government and an official Israeli apology.
 Editorials in Tablet and Israel National News called Seaman's suspension over the incident "misguided."

 Anti-Palestinian online postings

 — The Palestinians' 65-second siren commemorating the Nakba is "not nearly enough time to stop and pause to think about how stupid they are."

-— "Is there a diplomatic way of saying 'Go F*** yourself'?" - Facebook posting, 26 May 2013, in response to conditions for the renewal of peace talks set by Palestinian negotiator Saeb Erekat.
+— On 26 May 2013, Seaman posted "Is there a diplomatic way of saying 'Go F*** yourself'?" on Facebook in response to conditions for the renewal of peace talks set by Palestinian negotiator Saeb Erekat.

 — Similarly, he wondered whether Muslims "stop eating each other" during Ramadan.